ruhamayared/Unit-1-Project/readme.md

-# My First Web Application
+# Random Cocktails for a Fun Night
 ## Unit 1 Project
-###### A simple web application that displays cocktail information for a fun night using the ...api.
+###### A simple web application that displays cocktail information for a fun night using The Cocktail DB API.

 #### By Ruhama Yared